 Online Counselling and Supervision

 While we prefer to see clients face-to-face and in person, we recognise that it’s not always possible to meet that way, particularly during the COVID-19 lockdown.
 Therefore, we offer telephone or online counselling where appropriate.
-Sometimes it can be helpful to provide a blend of face-to-face and online/telephone work; meeting in person when we can, and remotely the rest of the time.
+Sometimes it’s helpful to provide a blend of face-to-face and online/telephone work; meeting in person when we can, and remotely the rest of the time.
 We have even worked with couples, with one person in the room and the other joining us online.

 However, when the client is not physically in the room, there are some other things that we each need to consider.
 These include: ensuring privacy, using technology, confidentiality and the potential disinhibition that comes from remote working.

-When we are working face-to-face, it’s easy for both of us to be confident that we are in a private space and cannot be overheard or overlooked.
+When we are working face-to-face, it’s easy for both of us to be confident we are in a private space and cannot be overheard or overlooked.
 With online counselling, it’s harder to ensure that’s the case.

-We generally use Zoom or Skype for video calls as they seem to be appropriately robust and secure.
-If we were using Zoom, we would send you a meeting invitation shortly before the session commences.
+We use Zoom or Skype for video calls as they seem to be appropriately robust and secure.
+If we were using Zoom, we would send you a meeting invitation shortly before the session starts.
 With Skype, you would need to send your counsellor your contact details in advance so they could call you at the agreed time.

 No technology is invulnerable to hacking, so we cannot guarantee that a call could never be intercepted.
 We keep our phones, computers and software fully up-to-date and follow best practice guidance to keep our systems safe and advise that you do the same.